Skip to main content

 ConnectorsTools

 Give the agent access to your configured connectors (Slack, Stripe, APIs, etc.).
+See ConnectorsTools reference for the full constructor signature.

 from abstra.ai import run_agent, ConnectorsTools